snap-stanford/supply-chains/compare_data/README.md

 </figure>

 ## Data
 The Hitachi supply chain data resides on the JupyterLab server.
-The BACI data (based on UN COMTRADE) is available at [dataset link](`http://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37`), with the most recent version HS17.
+The BACI data (based on UN COMTRADE) is available at <a href = "http://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37">link</a>, with the most recent version HS17.
 You can either download and unzip all the BACI `.csv` files to the same directory, or run
 ```zsh
 mkdir data
 mkdir data/BACI